 - Wool: a new Australia-only duty-free quota (which commenced on 1 January 2016), in addition to continued access to China’s WTO wool quota.

-China is by far Australia's largest market for resources and energy products.
-In 2016, Australia exported around $74 billion worth of resources, energy and manufactured products to China.
-Since 20 December 2015, 92.8 per cent of China's imports of these products from Australia entered duty-free, with most remaining tariffs to be removed by 1 January 2019.
-On full implementation of ChAFTA (1 January 2029), 99.9 per cent of Australia's resources, energy and manufacturing exports will enjoy duty-free entry into China.
+China is by far Australia’s largest market for resources and energy products.
+In 2016-17, Australia exported around $84 billion worth of resources, energy and manufactured products to China.
+Since 20 December 2015, the vast majority of China’s imports of these products from Australia have entered duty-free, with most remaining tariffs to be removed by 1 January 2019.
+On full implementation of ChAFTA (1 January 2029), virtually all of Australia’s resources, energy and manufacturing exports will enjoy duty-free entry into China.

 Key outcomes include: